Austrian Parliament Building: Material

 It was the emperor's personal wish to use Austrian marble for the construction of the buildings on the Ringstraße.
-For that purpose, marble from the village of Laas in the county of Tyrol was brought in and generously used on the Hofburg Imperial Palace and the Reichsratsgebäude.
-For the architect Baron von Hansen, the white, sturdy stone was perfect, since the building blocks for the façade and statues could be made to look like those in ancient Greece.
-Over the decades and with increased air pollution, the marble has proved remarkably resilient, stronger than its famous counterpart from Carrara.
+For that purpose, marble from the village of Laas in the county of Tyrol was brought in and used generously on the Hofburg Palace and Reichsratsgebäude.
+The white, sturdy stone was perfect for von Hansen's aims, since the building blocks for the façade and statues could be made to look like those used in ancient Greece.
+Over the decades, with increased air pollution, the marble has proved remarkably resilient, stronger than its famous counterpart from Carrara.

 Bronzework

-Four bronze statues of the horse tamers are located at the two lower ends of the ramp (Auffahrtsrampe).
+Four bronze statues of horse tamers are located at the two lower ends of the ramp (Auffahrtsrampe).
 They are a powerful symbol of the suppression of passion, an important precondition for successful parliamentary cooperation.
 They were designed and executed by J. Lax in the Kaiserlich Königliche Kunst-Erzgießerei in 1897 and 1900.
-Further bronze works are the two quadrigas on top of the roof, each chariot pulled by four horses and steered by the goddess Nike.
-The bronze works had to undergo extensive conservation and restoration work in the 1990s, due to damage from acid rain and air pollution.
+Further bronzeworks include the two quadrigas on top of the roof, each chariot pulled by four horses and steered by the goddess Nike.
+The bronze works had to undergo extensive conservation and restoration work in the 1990s to combat damage from acid rain and air pollution.
 Further oxidation corroded the bronze over the decades and ate holes into the sculptures.
-For that purpose each sculpture was completely encased in a separate structure for protection them from the elements while they underwent restoration.
+For that purpose, each sculpture was completely encased in a separate structure to protect them from the elements while they underwent restoration.

 Pallas Athene Fountain

 The Athena Fountain (Pallas-Athene-Brunnen) in front of the Parliament was erected between 1893 and 1902 by Carl Kundmann, Josef Tautenhayn and Hugo Haerdtl, based on plans by Baron von Hansen.
 In the middle is a water basin and a richly decorated base.
 The four figures lying at the foot of Athena are allegorical representations of the four most important rivers of the Austro-Hungarian Empire.
 They represent at the front the Danube and Inn, in the back the Elbe and Vltava (German: Moldau) rivers.
-On the sides little cupids ride dolphins.
+On the sides, little cupids ride dolphins.
 The statues of the Danube, Inn, and the cupids were executed by Haerdtl, those of the Elbe and Moldau by Kundmann.
 The female statues above represent the legislative and executive powers of the state and were executed by Tautenhayn.
 They are again dominated by the Goddess of Wisdom, Athena, standing on a pillar.
-Athena is dressed in armour with a gilded helmet, her left hand carries a spear, her right carries Nike.
+Athena is dressed in armour with a gilded helmet; her left-hand carries a spear, while her right carries Nike.

 Grounds

-Parliament is surrounded by greenery.
-On the north side the Rathausplatz a park is located, on the southern side a small lawn next to the Justizpalast.
+The building is surrounded by greenery.
+On the north side, the Rathausplatz, a park is located, while on the southern side, there is a small lawn next to the Justizpalast.
 Monuments to the founders of the First Republic as well as to Dr. Karl Renner are located on either end.